00krishna-tools/nyuki/README.md

 ---

-<p align="center"> "Nyuki" means bee in Swahili, but it is also the word used
+<p align="justified"> "Nyuki" means bee in Swahili, but it is also the word used
                    for aerial drones.
 While working on a collaboration between [DataKind](https://www.datakind.org/) and [WeRobotics](https://werobotics.org/)
-                   using drone imagery for flood damage assessment, we found it really hard to do simple manipulations to large geotiff imagery files.
-Anyone who has worked with geospatial images knows that it can take 15 or 20 lines of code just to resize an image.
+                   using drone imagery for flood damage assessment, we found it really hard to do simple manipulations to large geotiff image files.
+Something as simple as resizing an image took 15-20 lines complicated code.
 Hence we designed Nyuki to help turn these cumbersome tasks into one-line commands.
-We started with a few common operations, but contributions are always welcome.
+We started with a few common operations but hope to expand.
+Contributions are always welcome.
 Also please give us a star if you like our tool.